nextapps-de/mikado/README.md

 <a name="concept"></a>
 ## Concept of Shared Pools

-The are two kinds of pools under the hood.
-Both of them are shared across all template instances to make them re-usable.
+The are four kinds of synchronized pools under the hood.
+Three of them are shared across all template instances to make them re-usable.
 That also save memory and skip redundant re-calculations.

 <br>
 <img src="https://cdn.jsdelivr.net/gh/nextapps-de/mikado@3fb04d360aa4c7280cd8e7dd4f401a462132780f/doc/concept.svg" alt="Mikado Shared Pool (Concept)">